 Among our admitted applicants, all have spent a significant amount of time working with people who were different from themselves.
 The time spent working with people outside of an occupational therapy setting varies from a couple of weeks up to years of experience.
-Generally in a class of students, the average amount of contact time is over 2000 hours in volunteer and/or work related experience.

 There are a number of ways admitted applicants acquired experiences with diversity.
 For example:

 - Some were employed as life skills trainers, mental health aids or teacher's aids.

 - Successful applicants who did not have experience with diversity in the workplace typically had volunteer experience such as working as camp counselors, attendants in shelters for the homeless, or assistants for special activities in nursing homes.

 - Other applicants had first-hand experience from living in a culture that was different from their own or are members of a minority group themselves.

 - Some successful applicants also found these experiences closer to home as the primary caregiver for a family member with a disability.

 In addition to their experiences, all of our admitted students are able to communicate their knowledge of occupational therapy in a scholarly manner and demonstrate an appreciation for the philosophy behind the profession in their application essays.
 Successful applicants are also able to write reflectively and analytically about their experiences in learning an occupation and about their experiences with diversity.

 As you can see, the admissions committee considers a wide variety of factors in making its final recommendations to the Graduate School.
 Most of our successful applicants take months to prepare their application.